mjoblin/vibinui/README.md

 #### Art card display settings

-The size and spacing of the art cards can be changed independently for Tracks, Albums, etc. Text details can be turned on and off.
+The size and spacing of the art cards can be changed independently for Albums, Tracks, Presets, and Favorites.
+Text details can be turned on and off.
 These settings will be remembered between sessions.

 <img src="https://github.com/mjoblin/media/blob/main/vibin/images/general_card_display.jpg" width="250" />